tonymm81/web_page/client/README.md

  Put is not easy to make.
 Now all form are connected to POST datasaving function.

+ ## version 161
+ i change the letter and number captcha to googles iam not robot tag..
+The old one was too annoying.

+ Lets keep the old captcha for backup if the new one doesnt work agaist the bad robots.

+ Googles captcha working well.
+It takes after successed test the token key and post it to backend code.
+ There we make another post to googles site and check if the client given token is valid.
+If it is, lets return the token from client to secured connection, what needs forecast api and newspage.

 ## npm installs in this project: